 But you're wrong!

-In addition, if you don't have a large number of other ISAs, some IFISA (and other ISA) providers allow you to make partial transfers out and, on the other side, to transfer in part of the money from an existing ISA.
+If you just have one or two other ISAs, some IFISA providers allow you to make partial transfers out and, on the other side, to transfer in part of the money from an existing ISA.

 What if you have no other ISAs?

-Journalists, bloggers and specialists writing for 4thWay are subject to 4thWay's Editorial Code of Practice.
+The opinions expressed are those of the author(s) and not held by 4thWay.
+4thWay is not regulated by the ESMA or the FCA.
+All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.